NiiNiiiii/dfir-labs/README.md

 - Microsoft Sentinel + Log Analytics Workspace
 - Azure Monitor Agent (AMA) + Data Collection Rules (DCR)
 - Sysmon + Windows Security Event Logs
-- Endpoint triage tooling (inside lab VMs): KAPE, Zimmerman's MFTECmd/EvtxECmd, Timeline Explorer
+- Endpoint triage tooling: KAPE, MFTECmd, EvtxECmd, Timeline Explorer
-- Volatility 3 (Lab 05)
+- Volatility 3 and process-memory triage workflow
-- Planned (Labs 07–08): AWS CLI, Terraform, Amazon GuardDuty, AWS Security Hub, Amazon EventBridge, AWS CloudTrail, IAM Access Analyzer, AWS Config
+- AWS CLI, Terraform, Amazon GuardDuty, AWS Security Hub, Amazon EventBridge, Amazon SNS, AWS Lambda, Amazon Athena, Amazon S3, AWS CloudTrail, IAM Access Analyzer, AWS Config

 ## How to use this repo
-- Open a lab folder and follow its `README.md`.
+- Start at any lab folder and read its `README.md` first.
-- Run KQL in each lab’s `/kql` folder.
-- Compare results to `/screenshots`.
-- Review `/detections`, `/automation`, and `/workbooks` for deployable artifacts (templates/exports).
+- Use the screenshots to verify expected results and analyst-facing outputs.
+- Review the artifact folders for reusable content such as queries, detections, automation, workbooks, Terraform, notes, and IOC packs.
+- Treat each lab as a scoped case study with its own evidence, validation, and documentation trail.

 ## Notes / Safety
-- Costs: shut down VMs when idle; avoid open inbound management ports.
-- Access: prefer Bastion; avoid public Internet RDP.
+- Raw evidence is never published.
+No EVTX, MFT, memory dumps, binaries, or secrets are committed.
-- Evidence: raw artifacts (EVTX/MFT/dumps/binaries) are never published—only reproducible queries, exports/templates, proof screenshots, and hash manifests.
+- The repo contains reproducible queries, exports, templates, screenshots, notes, and hash-based manifests only.
+- Cloud cost and cleanup discipline matter.
+Labs that create billable resources are documented with teardown and cleanup notes.
+- Access is kept narrow where possible.
+Avoid exposing management services directly to the public Internet.